Dementia Care

 Meet Barchester’s dementia care specialists

-Our team of dementia care specialists ensure that our dementia care programme is second to none and that all staff in our homes are trained in specialist dementia care, regardless of the services provided by the home they work in.
+Our team ensures that our support programme is second to none and that all our staff are trained in caring for dementia, regardless of the services provided by the home they work in.

 Julia Atherton